All existing Chorus desk phones will be removed and the project will not supply personal handsets or headsets.

 Teams Desk phone using a Shared Area Device licence |

-Your network will require configuration, a device will need to be ordered/configured/deployed, and a Shared Area Device account created for you.
-Contact the project team
+Your network will require configuration, a device will need to be ordered, configured and deployed

 |